-Ranked Choice Voting is a way of voting that eliminates the need for separate primary elections.
-On Election Day, voters rank up to three candidates for each municipal office.
+Ranked-choice voting is a way of voting that eliminates the need for separate primary elections.
+When you vote in an election using ranked-choice voting, you can rank up to three candidates for each office.

-Ranked Choice Voting is used for all Minneapolis municipal offices: Mayor, City Council, Board of Estimate and Taxation, and Park and Recreation Board (both at-large and by district.)
+Ranked-choice voting is used for all Minneapolis city offices: Mayor, City Council, Board of Estimate and Taxation, and Park and Recreation Board (both at-large and by district.)

-Ranked Choice Voting is NOT used for elections for the Minneapolis School Board, county, state or federal offices.
+While it will be used for all regularly scheduled elections in 2021, ranked-choice voting is NOT used for elections for the Minneapolis School Board, or county, state or federal offices.

-Instructions that will be provided to voters at the polling place
+Instructions provided to voters at the polling place

 After the polls close, election officials count all of the first choice votes to see if any one candidate has more than the required threshold of votes to win.
 In single seat races, the threshold is 50% of the ballots cast plus 1, or more than half the votes cast.
 If a candidate gets more than half of the votes in a single seat race, that candidate is declared the winner.